AdolfoGonzalez112/WHSTechNotes/journal.md

 # March 20, 2025
 I used technology to play video games.
 I also used it to watch videos or shows.
 I used it to put a alarm to wake up in the morning.
 Technology helped me when i was bored.
 Playing video games connects to this class in the ways of having to do the right move/code or else the results will not be right.
 It helped me connect with my friends.
+# March 24, 2025
+No because people are just trying to guess what teams win.
+AOnly a little bit because people dont watch it on its main provider.